-I suppose we come to expect that the World Cup will bring alcohol and mayhem, but the recent one seems to have been the pathetic excuse for some drunken idiot to light a bonfire in the ivy against our building, timed at the very minute the England match started, synchronised with various other acts of vandalism around town.
+I suppose we come to expect that the World Cup will bring alcohol and mayhem, but one seems to have been the pathetic excuse for some drunken idiot to light a bonfire in the ivy against our building, timed at the very minute the England match started, synchronised with various other acts of vandalism around Yarmouth.
 If I had not looked out of the window at that moment, the whole collection could have been lost, but with prompt action by the Norfolk Fire Service, together with swift help from a kind neighbour, the fierce blaze was put out, and the building was just slightly scorched.

 FLOOD DAMAGE IN LOWESTOFT

 Having suffered more trouble from the flood warnings than we did from actual water when we were in Yarmouth, we were shocked to see the terrible damage at Lowestoft.
 The whole seafront area flooded right across to the longest terrace in Britain, and when that enormous body of water receded, it tore away concrete and stone from the sea defences, and then dragged huge volumes of sand from the beach, leaving the levels about ten feet lower, exposing structures that had been buried for decades, and making the beach a very dangerous place, with overhanging, loose blocks of stone.
 It took months before expensive repairs could make it a safe place for the public again.
 When I lived near the beach, it amused me that the sand fairies used to sneak in during the night, and top up the sand from a barge.